pdjr-signalk-plugins/ais-reporter/README.md

 Whether or not to report the host vessel.

 ### Report others?
-Whether or not to report received AIS data.
+Whether or not to report vessels whose data has been received over AIS.

 ### My AIS transceiver class
 The class of transceiver used on the host vessel (if any).